Bug #2501

 Regards, Paolo

-Updated by Paolo Borsa over 7 years ago
+Updated by Paolo Borsa almost 8 years ago

 Edit: the debug log return this header